Rickebo/EssentialsSql/README.md

 ## Usage

 1. Install all prerequisites.
+2. Clone this repository and build the tool using .NET 5.
-2. Create and configure a `settings.json`
+3. Create and configure a `settings.json`
    [(example)](https://github.com/Rickebo/EssentialsSql/blob/master/EssentialsSql/settings.json) file in the tools working directory.
-3. Start the tool.
+4. Start the tool.